fwoerister/ckanext-versioned-mongodatastore/README.rst

 This CKAN extension is tested with CKAN 2.7 running on Python 2.7.

-To run this plugin beside an CKAN instance a MongoDB and a PostgreDB instance is required.
-The MongoDB is needed for storing the data records and the Postgre instance is used as a QueryStore, descriped in the RDA Recommendations.
+To run this plugin beside an CKAN a mongo and a postgre database is required.
+The mongo database is needed for storing the data records and the postgre database is used as a querystore, described in the RDA Recommendations.
 For both instances a connection string has to be set in the CKAN config file.

 ------------
 Installation